 - Season with the salt, white pepper and old bay.
 This recipe should yield enough sauce for several clamlettes

 Ingredients per Clamlette:

 - Small handful of grated Aged White Cheddar

 - ¼ to ½ can Minced Clam, drained

 - Dried Chervil, to garnish (optional)

-- Grate white cheddar into a bowl, how much is to your preference, add clam, a dash of old bay, and splash of lemon juice.
+- Grate white cheddar into a bowl, how much is to your preference, add clam, a dash of old bay, and a splash of lemon juice.
 Mix up until well incorporated

 - In a separate bowl, whisk eggs and a dash of salt and white pepper until whites are fully combined.

-- Melt butter with a small splash of beer in skillet over medium-low to medium heat until it starts bubbling.
+- Melt butter with a small splash of beer in a skillet over medium-low to medium heat until it starts bubbling.
 Lower heat if you hear it sizzle.

 - Pour in eggs.
 Move skillet like you are tracing a small circle on top of the burner with the bottom of the pan.
 While you are doing this, stir the eggs quickly in a figure-8 with the rubber spatula.
 Scrape around the edge of the eggs every once in awhile to shape the omelette.

 - When the underside is mostly cooked, remove the pan from heat, add a tiny splash of beer to the edge and let sit for a minute.
 You can probably take this time to whisk up the eggs for another omelette.